 You know the saying — actions speak volume.
 And ad fraud bots tend to act unnaturally overzealous regarding ad content.

-The signature-based method uses a set of patterns to detect suspicious actions, impressions, click or traffic.
+The signature-based method uses a set of patterns to detect suspicious actions, impressions, click, or traffic.
 It compares patterns with the monitored activity and determines whether it is suspicious and worthy of further investigation.

-In result, fraudulent activity can be shut off before it settles in and brings some action.
+As a result, fraudulent activity can be shut off before it settles in and brings some action.

 It is very useful for neutering bot and click-farming facilities.

-This method is used to determine possibilities of fraud activities.
+This method is used to determine the possibilities of fraud activities.
 In order to do that, it uses reverse crawling and checks the content and its tagging.
 Then it performs a comparison with requirements for impressions.
 Also, it compares the value with the trustworthy rankings like Alexa.

 If things don’t click — it is implied to be a possible leeway for fraudulent activities.

 Bluff is the best way of exposing the fraudster.
-In the realm of ones and zeroes that is even easier than in the real world as bots are script-driven and don’t have second thought regarding the heat around the corner.
+In the realm of ones and zeroes that is even easier than in the real world as bots are script-driven and don’t have second thoughts regarding the heat around the corner.